soniah/date_practice/README.md

 # Date Practice

-Parsing dates is the programmer's equivalent of doing your taxes - it needs doing, it's fidly and easy to get wrong, and you want it done quickly and with as little pain as possible.
+Parsing dates is the programmer's equivalent of doing your taxes - you've got to do it, it's fidly and easy to get wrong, and you want it done quickly and with as little pain as possible.

-Previously I'd read [package time](https://golang.org/pkg/time), got confused by the **reference time layouti** `Mon Jan 2 15:04:05 MST 2006` and fought my way through various StackOverflow Questions.
+Previously I'd read [package time](https://golang.org/pkg/time), got confused by the **reference time layout** `Mon Jan 2 15:04:05 MST 2006` and fought my way through various StackOverflow Questions.
 Or used [imetakeule/fmtdate](https://github.com/metakeule/fmtdate).